FY16-21 Parks and Recreation Facilities Capital Improvement Program

-The CIP process for Parks and Recreation Facilities began in late 2015 with a tour of every park and recreation facility by the Parks and Recreation Commission to develop a list of desired improvements.
+The CIP process for Parks and Recreation Facilities began in late 2015 with a tour of park and recreation facilities conducted by the Parks and Recreation Commission and staff to develop a list of desired improvements.
 The Commission then worked with staff to prioritize this list based on the following order of importance:

 - Commitments: Initiatives that the City has committed through motions, agreements, or contracts, or which reflect legal obligations or mandates.
 Developing the park at Saggio Hills would be an example of a committed project, along with ensuring that our parks are accessible as part of the Americans with Disabilities Act.

 - Essential: Projects that, if not executed, may place the health, safety, ore welfare of the public or staff at risk.
 Ensuring our play structures meet current safety standards would be an essential improvement.

 - Maintaining: Projects that maintain current level of service, function, and operation of facilities.
 Planning for replacement or renovation of park amenities like play structures, parking lots, restrooms, and other park components would fall under this category.

 - Enhancements: Projects that provide new or expanded services.
 Adding new features or services to the system like developing new ball fields on existing city-owned land would full under this category.